NVIDIA-RTX/NRD/README.md

 Re-jittering math with minorly modified inputs can also be used with RESTIR produced sampling without involving SH denoisers.
 You only need to get light direction in the current pixel from RESTIR.
 Despite that RESTIR produces noisy light selections, its low variations can be easily handled by DLSS or other upscaling techs.

+If `IN_BASECOLOR_METALNESS` input is provided and enabled, then *REBLUR* patches `IN_MV` input for surfaces where the specular motion prevails on the surface motion.
+It may improve upscaling behavior.

 <details>
 <summary>(CLICK) Shader code:</summary>